Listening to the Other: Mideast Musical Dialogues, December 2-8

 Neal Brostoff email@example.com

-Sponsor(s): Younes and Soraya Nazarian Center for Israel Studies, Center for Jewish Studies, UCLA Live, Herb Alpert School of Music, Mickey Katz Endowed Chair in Jewish Music at UCLA, The UCLA Robert U. Nelson Fund, Consulate General of Israel in Los Angeles, Muslims for Progressive Values, Limmud LA, reGeneration Education, Hillel at UCLA, All Saints Church, Pasadena, Islamic Center for Southern California, New Visions Partners, Abrahamic Faiths Peacemakers Initiative
+Sponsor(s): Younes and Soraya Nazarian Center for Israel Studies, Center for Jewish Studies, Center for the Art of Performance at UCLA, Herb Alpert School of Music, Mickey Katz Endowed Chair in Jewish Music at UCLA, The UCLA Robert U. Nelson Fund, Consulate General of Israel in Los Angeles, Muslims for Progressive Values, Limmud LA, reGeneration Education, Hillel at UCLA, All Saints Church, Pasadena, Islamic Center for Southern California, New Visions Partners, Abrahamic Faiths Peacemakers Initiative